ying-tang/help-documentation/_drafts/alternative_method_for_volume_encryption.md

 * The user has administrator privileges in the virtual machine they're going to use for this procedure.

 ### Procedure
-1. The first step is to provision an instance (it can be small) with Ubuntu 14.04 or newer, if you haven't done so already, by using either the API or the Horizon dashboard.
+1) The first step is to provision an instance (it can be small) with Ubuntu 14.04 or newer, if you haven't done so already, by using either the API or the Horizon dashboard.

-2. The second step is to create a block-storage volume.
+2) The second step is to create a block-storage volume.
 Again, this task can be accomplished via CLI or the Horizon dashboard.
 No special parameters are needed, just select a descriptive name, select the desired capacity, and make sure it's accessible to and in the same availability zone of the VM you just spun up in the previous step.

-3. After the block storage volume has been provisioned successfully, attach it to the VM you created in Step 1.
+3) After the block storage volume has been provisioned successfully, attach it to the VM you created in Step 1.

-4. Log into the VM you created in Step 1.
+4) Log into the VM you created in Step 1.

-5. Here's some basic house-keeping that's a good idea to do now, just to make sure you have the latest bug-fixes and software lists:
+5) Here's some basic house-keeping that's a good idea to do now, just to make sure you have the latest bug-fixes and software lists:

 {% highlight bash %}
 sudo aptitude update
 sudo aptitude safe-upgrade
 {% endhighlight %}

-6. Now install the package that will help you perform the encryption/decryption:
+6) Now install the package that will help you perform the encryption/decryption:

 {% highlight bash %}
 sudo install cryptsetup
 {% endhighlight %}

-7.Check to be sure that the volume you created in Step 2 has been attached properly:
+7) Check to be sure that the volume you created in Step 2 has been attached properly:

 {% highlight bash %}
 sudo fdisk -l